Emotional and Physical Wellness

 The metaphor of the root and branch symbolize Chinese medicine’s approach to treatment.
 The branch is the symptom, such as pain.
 The root is the main imbalance that causes the disease.
 A Chinese medicine physician’s goal is to treat the root of the problem, not just the branch.
 Correcting the root can lead to long-term improvement and recovery.

-Research About Acupuncture’s Holistic Effects
+Acupuncture’s Holistic Effects

 Contemporary research is beginning to show how acupuncture works in the brain to affect both physical and mental health.
 Using an fMRI scanner, a scan that tracks blood flow within the brain, scientists have shown that acupuncture affects a part of the brain called the limbic system.
 The limbic system is involved with emotional control.
 It is also involved with memory and behaviors such as addictions as well as hormonal regulation.